01mf02/computers-spaceflight/src/Biblio.md

 material.

 Identification of source materials was conducted in several cycles.
-First, a comprehensive search through standard references, such as The Applied Science and Technology Index, was made to identify secondary sources that dealt with NASA's use of computers.
+First, a comprehensive search through standard references, such as *The Applied Science and Technology Index*, was made to identify secondary sources that dealt with NASA's use of computers.
 The period surveyed was 1945 to 1981.
-Articles were found in journals such as Electronics, Journal of Spacecraft and Rockets, Journal of Guidance and Control, and various IBM, American Institute of Aeronautics and Astronautics, and American Federation of Information Processing Societies publications.
+Articles were found in journals such as *Electronics*, *Journal of Spacecraft and Rockets*, *Journal of Guidance and Control*, and various IBM, American Institute of Aeronautics and Astronautics, and American Federation of Information Processing Societies publications.
 This search revealed that even though NASA is critically dependent on